Frijol/climate-change/GLOSSARY.md

 ## precautionary principle
 the idea that when there is uncertainty, you should err on the side of safety

+## prime mover
+a machine or part of a machine that converts energy from a source energy into mechanical energy, e.g. a steam turbine or water wheel

 ## PTC
 Production Tax Credit, a federal tax credit in the United States which provides inflation-adjusted per-kWH rebates for qualifying renewable energy sales [Energy.gov][Energy.govPTC]